flowup/contentful-rich-text-angular-renderer/libs/contentful-rich-text-angular-renderer/README.md

 - hyperlinks from YouTube will be rendered as an embedded YouTube player instead of a plain link,
 - other hyperlinks will be opened in a new browser tab,
-- embedded blog post entries will be rendered as cards using a custom Angular component, and will also function as an internal page link,
+- embedded blog posts entries will be rendered as cards using a custom Angular component, and will also function as an internal page link,
 - embedded gallery entries will be rendered using a custom Angular component,
 - text marked as code will be rendered as a standalone code block with syntax highlighting.